-The Global Grants Program launched in March 2019 to support low- and middle-income countries that are not part of the current Data for Health portfolio.
-The program provides funds to government and local experts through a competitive process, to implement discrete projects which work to improve systems that collect, analyze and use data for public health decision-making.
+The Global Grants Program launched in March 2019 to support low- and middle-income countries that are not part of the current Data for Health portfolio has supported over 100 projects in 48 countries.
+The program provides technical support and funds to government and local experts through a competitive process, to implement discrete projects which work to improve systems that collect, analyze and use data for public health decision-making.

-The program is designed to follow the lead of the countries where we work, expand on lessons learned from previous data intelligence work, and promote regional collaboration among countries addressing similar issues, including the sharing of best practices and technical expertise.
+The program follows the lead of country experts, expanding on lessons learned from previous data intelligence work, and promoting regional collaboration among countries addressing similar issues, including the sharing of best practices and technical expertise.

-Recognizing that our in-country partners are not only health experts but are also intimately familiar with the needs of their local health systems and communities, they are the driving force behind all Global Grants activities.
-Funding locally led and managed projects results in sensible and tangible deliverables that fit community needs.
+Recognizing that in-country partners are not only health experts but are also intimately familiar with the needs of their local health systems and communities, they are the driving force behind all Global Grants activities.
+Funding locally conceived and managed projects results in sensible and tangible deliverables that fit local needs.

-The Global Grants Program funds projects focused on Civil Registration and Vital Statistics, Data Impact, Non-Communicable Disease Surveys and Cancer Registries.
-Within these categories, project proposals are encouraged to further focus on equity and COVID-19 response.
+The Global Grants Program funds projects focused on Civil Registration and Vital Statistics, Data Impact, and Cancer Registries.
+Within these categories, project proposals are encouraged to further consider the equity dimensions of proposed work.

 Why It Matters

-- The Global Grants Program has so far committed $8.5 million across 83 projects in 38 countries in Asia, Africa and Latin America to strengthen public health systems and support the use of data in policymaking and planning.
+The Global Grants Program has so far committed over $10 million across 107 projects in 48 countries in Asia, Africa, Central and Eastern Europe and Latin America to strengthen public health systems and support the use of data in policymaking and planning.

 Our Partners